dylan-lang/http/server/docs/routing.rst

   or a sequence of path elements such as #("", "foo", "bar", "").

 * add-resource divides the path into two parts: the prefix and suffix.
-  The suffix begins where the first path path variable, if any, is found.
+  The suffix begins where the first path variable, if any, is found.
 For example, given the path
   ::